adamjamesreid/hepatocystis-genome/README.md

 crop_translatorx_alignments.py - Script for processing TranslatorX alignments to remove badly aligned parts (similarly to what Gblocks does)

+hep_pfam_domains_in_top_dn.py	- Script for checking for the enrichment of PFAM domains in the Hepatocystis proteins with top dN values

+## Analysis of *Haemoproteus tartakovskyi* genome

+hepatocystis_orthomcl_with_haemoproteus.out	- Output file of an OrthoMCL run that includes the proteome of Haemoproteus tartakovskyi in addition to the proteomes of Hepatocystis and Plasmodium species

+htartakovskyi_proteins_companion.faa - Proteins of Haemoproteus tartakovskyi, annotated using Companion software

 ## Processing of 10X Chromium sequencing reads

 chromium_reads_remove_barcodes.cpp - C++ program to remove barcodes and linkers from FASTQ files of Chromium reads